AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/13.firefox-certificates/docs.en.md

 #### Certificate locate in the User store

-To make Firefox (and browsers based on it) trust system and user certificates, you need to toggle the hidden option in the browser itself.
+To make Firefox (and browsers based on it) trust user certificates, you need to toggle the hidden option in the browser itself.

 1. Run **Firefox**
 2. Navigate to **about:config** page